PartTimeJS/Postgres-Raid-Webhooks/README.md

 	- No changes are necessary to pgWebhooks.js.
 5) Create the Notification and Trigger in your Postgres Database

-RUN THESE EXACTLY AS IS:
+6) RUN TIS EXACTLY AS IS:

 	CREATE OR REPLACE FUNCTION notify_event() RETURNS TRIGGER AS $$ DECLARE